Catalyst Center on ESXi Deployment Guide

 |

-If you want to configure a virtual appliance using the browser-based Advanced Install configuration wizard and need to specify settings that are different from the preset appliance settings, complete the following procedure.
+To configure a virtual appliance using the browser-based Advanced Install configuration wizard with settings differing from the preset appliance settings, complete this procedure.

 ![]() Important |